scottalmond/EscapeRoom/resources/DESIGN.md

 - Requirement: A monitor that accepts and displays visual input from a Raspberry Pi shall be installed on the wall

+- Requirement: The wall computer shall be configured to run at TODO resolution

 ## Morse Code

 - Requirement: Once the light puzzle is solved, the wall computer shall send a trigger signal to the console computer.
 In response to this command, the console computer shall proceed to a blank screen within 1 second in preparation for the map portion of the Hyperspace game